PneumaSolutions/rim-manual-mac-old/src/workingwithsessions.md

 1. Last but not least, paste as you normally would, remembering to use Control+V if you are controlling Windows.
 <!-- end -->
 That's it, the content will instantly begin transferring to the target computer!
 Note that the transfer time will depend entirely on the size of the content being sent as well as your network speed.
-## Remote Accessibility Module
+## Remote Accessibility Module (Windows targets only for now)
 Whether you're assisting a user who doesn't use a screen reader, or you're diagnosing an issue with a malfunctioning screen reader, RIM is fully prepared to come to your aid.
-The remote accessibility module consists of two components:
-* An addon for the [NVDA screen reader](https://nvaccess.org) that enables the screen reader to receive output from the remote computer
-* A self-contained accessibility module initiated on the target computer at the request of the controller.
+The remote accessibility module is a self-contained accessibility module initiated on the target computer at the request of the controller.
 The advantage to this approach is that the end user does not hear speech on their computer while you're controlling it.
-Instead, the Remote Accessibility Module pipes the speech output through to the running copy of NVDA on the controller side.
+Instead, the Remote Accessibility Module pipes the speech output through to the speech system on the controller side.
 This way, you can accessibly assist an end user without them having to install or even download a screen reader.
 ### Setup Procedure
 For first-time initialization of the accessibility module, here is what you will need to do:
 1. Bring up the RIM menu.
 1. Select the "Start Remote Accessibility" option.
-1. You will be asked to install an addon that will allow your copy of NVDA to communicate with the remote computer during the session.
-Accept the installation prompts, and wait for NVDA to restart.
 1. By now, the remote accessibility module will be fully initialized, and you will hear speech output as you control the remote computer.
 <!-- end -->
 From this point forward, if you are running a screen reader on the controling computer, the remote accessibility module will automatically start during remote sessions in which the remote computer does not have a screen reader running.
-Should you be running a screen reader other than NVDA, RIM will disengage that screen reader and then switch you over to NVDA.
-If you need to stop the remote accessibility module on the remote machine in order to start another screen reader, simply press insert+q as you normally would to quit NVDA.
-## Rebooting and Reconnecting
+## Rebooting and Reconnecting (not yet implemented)
 Whether you're installing system updates or working your way out of a system hang, RIM has got you covered during the reboot process.
 Selecting the "Reboot and Reconnect" option off the RIM menu will allow you to either perform a graceful reboot or an emergency reboot, depending on what state the computer is in.
 While the computer is rebooting, RIM will inform you that reconnection attempts are being made.
 Note that if the computer is rebooted by a software installation or manually rebooted in the usual way, you will be asked if you wish to reconnect the session.
-## Unattended Access
+## Unattended Access (Not yet implemented on Mac targets)
 RIM allows you, as the controller, to configure machines for unattended access.
 This allows you to provide remote assistance without the user having to launch RIM, enter a keyword, or even be near the computer.
 This is useful if you are a sysadmin performing routine maintenance on computers in your workgroup.
 You may also want to allow this for your home computer should you need to access it from someplace else.
 There are a few ways to configure machines for unattended access.
 ### During an Interactive Session